TsypasOleksandr/Python-Automation/MAC_Spoofer/README.md

 # MacSpoofer Pro

 ## MacSpoofer Pro is a powerful, cross-platform Python script for managing and spoofing MAC addresses on your computer.
-It supports macOS, Linux, and Windows operating systems with an intuitive interface and extensive features.
+It supports macOS, Linux, and Windows operating systems with an intuitive interface and extensive features, GUI.

 ### Why Use MacSpoofer Pro?